 While the heart might indeed be the only true token of love, it must always reveal itself through outward signs; and so Florio's suspicions are not assuaged even by the letter.
 Affected by the machinations of the goddess Diana and her handmaid Gelosia, Florio refuses to accept Biancifiore’s written confession, stating that writing enables one to lie and deceive: “Fermamente ella m’inganna, e quello ch’ella mi scrive non per amore, ma per paura lo scrive” (3.25.1) [“Surely she is deceiving me, and what she writes me she writes not from love but from fear” (p.
 175)].
-Neither the oral consolations of the Duke, which attempt to convince Florio of his beloved’s unfailing love, nor the dream or the written letter from Biancifiore, are able to fully calm Florio’s suspicious mind and provide him with certainty.
+Neither the oral consolation of the Duke, which attempts to convince Florio of his beloved’s unfailing love, nor the dream or the written letter from Biancifiore are able to fully calm Florio’s suspicious mind and provide him with certainty.
 The beleaguered lover, as we learn, is bound to give the most pessimistic interpretation to the signs he encounters and is simply unable to be wholly convinced by the comforting words of others.

-The emphasis in Book 3 on the limited curative power of verbal consolations – whether oral or written – that aim to offer relief and instill hope and certainty, has important implications for the consolatory message offered by the work.
+The demonstration in Book 3 of the limited curative power of verbal consolation that aims to offer relief and instill hope and certainty – whether oral or written – has important implications for the consolatory message offered by the work.
 While the repeated consolations echo the author-narrator’s opening invitation to his readers to find refuge in reading about the sorrows of others and take solace in the hope that their love will eventually be fulfilled, Florio himself is not consoled and his condition only appears to deteriorate.
 The troubled lover who is forced to wait for the fulfillment of his love will always be overcome by renewed anxiety, a fact which is underscored by the very repetition of the scenes of lament and consolation throughout Book 3.
 True and lasting consolation, the Filocolo therefore suggests, should be sought elsewhere.

 The Consolation of Heroism

 Towards the end of Book 3, the character of Florio undergoes a decisive transformation that has crucial implications for the consolatory message of the work as a whole.
 Florio has been tricked into thinking that his love has died, but when he threatens to commit suicide, the Queen reveals that Biancifiore has been sold off to Italian merchants and is not dead.
 This revelation serves as an important turning point in the development of Florio’s character.
-Up to this point, as we have seen, Florio has mostly been a passive and timid figure, fearing to stand up to his father.
+Up to this point, as we have seen, Florio has mostly been a passive and timid figure, fearing to stand up to his father and mother.
 Instead, he gave in to lamentations, sought refuge in the consolations of others, and patiently waited for his fortune to change, as advised by the Duke.
-Even during his heroic rescue mission at the end of Book 2, Florio was prompted by Venus and Mars to perform his task and refrained from revealing his true identity to Biancifiore, bringing her back to the palace after his rescue mission, still fearing to disobey his father.
+Even during his heroic rescue mission at the end of Book 2, Florio was prompted by Venus and Mars to perform his task; he refrained from revealing his true identity to Biancifiore and brought her back to the palace after his rescue mission, still fearing to disobey his father.